Heart and Vascular Care

 This device is available for use on smaller patients who cannot accommodate an internal pump.
 It is FDA approved for both post-cardiac surgical support as well as bridge to transplant.
 Patients may use this device while in the hospital or at home.

 Choose the best doctor in San Diego for you.

-View doctors specializing in cardiovascular disease in San Diego.
+View doctors specializing in heart surgery in San Diego.